Diagram monoids and Graham-Houghton graphs: idempotents and generating sets of ideals: Introduction

-Firstly, Graham--Houghton graphs are important in the study of \emph{free idempotent generated semigroups}.
-There has been a recent resurgence of interest in the the study of these semigroups~\cite{Brittenham2009, DolinkaGray, Easdown1985,Easdown2010, Gray2012(2), Gray2012(1),Nambooripad1979}, with a particular focus on describing their maximal subgroups.
+In addition to being a fundamental tool for studying products of idempotents, there are several other reasons that motivate the problem of obtaining a better understanding of Graham--Houghton graphs.
+Firstly, these graphs are important in the study of \emph{free idempotent generated semigroups}.
+There has been a recent resurgence of interest in the study of these semigroups~\cite{GY2014,DDG2015,DG2015,Dolinka2012,Brittenham2009, DolinkaGray, Easdown1985,Easdown2010, Gray2012(2), Gray2012(1),Nambooripad1979}, with a particular focus on describing their maximal subgroups.
 The theory developed in \cite{Brittenham2009} shows that maximal subgroups of free idempotent generated semigroups are precisely the fundamental groups of Graham--Houghton complexes.
 The Graham--Houghton complex of an idempotent generated semigroup is a $2$-complex, whose $1$-skeleton is the Graham--Houghton graph of the semigroup, and which has $2$-cells glued in for each \emph{singular square} of idempotents (in the sense of Nambooripad \cite{Nambooripad1979}).
 Thus a necessary first step in determining these maximal subgroups is to obtain a description of the underlying Graham--Houghton graph.
 This has been done with success, and maximal subgroups have been computed, for certain fundamental examples such as the full transformation monoid \cite{Gray2012(2)} and the full linear monoid \cite{DolinkaGray}.
 In contrast, currently nothing is known about the maximal subgroups of free idempotent generated semigroups arising from the partition, Brauer or Jones monoids.
-As noted above, a necessary first step to making progress on these problems is to describe the Graham--Houghton graphs, and we hope the descriptions we obtain here of the Graham--Houghton graphs of some of the $\gd$-classes of these semigroups will help with this research program.
+We hope the descriptions we obtain here of the Graham--Houghton graphs of the $\gd$-classes of these semigroups will help with this research program.